GoogleCloudPlatform/cloud-hackathons/hacks/gemini-ghack/README.md

 With a solid starting point for the Quotes app, it is time to build new business functionality using a test-driven development process assisted by Duet AI.
 First, get a good understanding of what the Quotes application is currently doing, as well as a sense of how to prompt Gemini Code Assist.
 ### Description
 In this challenge, you'll seek to get comfortable using Gemini Code Assist.
+Design your prompts to explain the current Quotes application, get a full code review and description, and see if Gemini Code Assist can translate your code into a different language.

+> **Note**
+> Occasionally, we have to refine the request and account for the fact that GenAI tooling is non-deterministic.
+If the generated code did not generate the full output you're expecting, you can seek to refine it by asking more specifically for what you want or asking for more details or going step-by-step.

 ### Success Criteria